March 28, 1996: In a dire message to Wall Street, Apple warns that it will report a $700 million after-tax loss for its most recent quarter.

 The decision to slash Mac prices also proved dangerous, since Apple sustained much higher costs than most computer manufacturers due to its development of both hardware and software.
 As one final boot in the teeth, Apple underestimated the popularity of some of its new products.
 As a result, Cupertino simply could not deliver them in the quantities demanded.

 Start of the Apple turnaround

-While things certainly looked bad for Apple in the early days of 1996, reasons for optimism remained.
-New Apple CEO Gil Amelio took the reigns from previous CEO Michael Spindler, who got dumped following a failed merger attempt between Apple and Sun Microsystems.
+While things certainly looked bad for Apple in the early days of 1996, reasons for optimism remained despite the record quarterly loss.
+New Apple CEO Gil Amelio took the reins from previous CEO Michael Spindler, who got dumped following a failed merger attempt between Apple and Sun Microsystems.

 On the ground, Apple products continued to do well.
 But being an Apple fan in the 1990s often proved frustrating.
 The picture seemed very different from how it looked at the top.
 Many local Mac retailers reported that the computers sold well.
 Even post-Windows 95, a gulf in quality existed between the seamless experience Apple delivered and what Windows users endured.

 Ultimately, Amelio oversaw more money-losing quarters before making his best (but most personally destructive) decision at Apple: buying Steve Jobs’ NeXT Inc. and bringing Jobs back to the company he co-founded.

 Before too long, Jobs started running Apple.
 Amelio got the boot, and one of the most famous turnarounds in tech history got underway.